tocchan/guildhall/sd3/assignments/a05/codesamples.md

 ### Polling (Overlapped/Async Operations)
-**Polling** means to just *pole* or ask if the job is done - usually the system providing an object in which to ask.
+**Polling** means to just *poll* or ask if the job is done - usually the system providing an object in which to ask.

 For Win32 Async calls, they use an `OVERLAPPED` structure.
 This is just a structure you provide to the operation, that you can then ask for when it is finished;  This memory has to be valid for the lifetime of the call.